cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

 There is a significant error decrease jumping from 1 to 2 years worth of data.
 After that there is progressive improvement but smaller and smaller as the history increases.

+### Final Final Justification

+#### Test (almost) all the data - again, but in a different way

-One last test is presented below: for each stock and using the most recent data, we train and predict 7 values in "future" using 1, 2, and up to 10 years of historic data.
+One last test is presented below: for each stock and using the most recent data, we train and predict 7 values in "future" (really the last 7 ac values in our data sets) using 1, 2, and up to 10 years of the most recent historic data.
 We than average the results per year and display the results.

 ```python